dainst/idai-field/server/README.md

 POST /files/:project/path/to/file.png
 ```

 `/path/to/` gets created in case it does not yet exist.
+The request will be rejected if the file already exists.

 To delete a file, use